CawaAlreadyTaken/uni.advanced_programming.project/doc/stuff_to_do.md

         - [X] build_flood_response
         - [X] reverse_packet_routing_direction (use it consistently)
     - [X] Introduce HostNode and get all functions which are common to client and server inside it.
 This should live inside a common crate, which should be called host_node.
 This crate lives inside a private repository.
+        - [X] handle_message_fragments (same only to client and server, but created a homonymous function for the drone)
         - [X] run
         - [X] send_flood_request (rename to initiate_flood_request)
         - [X] initialize_topology